 I use humour to diffuse my nervousness.
 “We’re not even dating yet, and you want me to meet your mother?”

 She giggles, it’s a sweet sound.
 “You’re funny.
 I knew there was something about you I liked.”
 She smiles as she leads me to the rooftop stairway door.

 I welcome the warmth as we open the door.
 The noise and music get louder as we walk down the stairs.
 We come out into a back bar on the 2nd floor of the club.
 The music is coming up from the DJ below us.
 The first thing I notice is the smells and aromas surrounding this floor: exotic.
 I look around at people around us.
 Some look human, some look almost human, and some look like they’ve never been human at all.
 I get distracted as a foot-long humanoid with dragonfly wings flies in front of me, looks at me for a moment, before fluttering off again.

 I look at Luna, perplexed.
 “Was that a...”
 I’m at a loss for words.

 I look around the room.
-It’s shaped as a large donut, with a glass railing opening to the floor below.
-From my vantage point, I can’t see what’s down there, but the crowd sitting or leaning along the railing seems to enjoy what they are looking at below.
-Dancing, perhaps?
+It’s shaped like a large donut, with a glass railing opening to the floor below.
+From my vantage point, I can’t see what’s down there, but the crowd sitting or leaning along the railing seems to enjoy what they are looking at below, dancing, perhaps?

-“I don’t see my mother, she must be tending bar downstairs.”
+“I don’t see my mother.
+She must be tending the bar downstairs.”
 Luna says calmly and we walk towards a lit staircase.

 We make our way to the front bar where another ebony skinned woman, like Luna, dressed in black leathers, is serving drinks.
 Luna flags her and she smiles.
 She nods to a man in an evening suit who takes over the bar for her.